CrystalCodes01/front-end-o2x/interview-talking-points.md

 ### 1. What experience do you have working with monorepos?

-### 2. What do you think of the architecture of this testing application?
+### 2. What are some software architecture practices that you practice and promote for scalability?

 ### 3. What is over-engineering and how do you avoid it?

-### 4. Lets talk about SSR - caviats, use caes, benefits, downfalls
+### 4. Let’s talk about SSR vs CSR — caveats, use cases, benefits, downfalls

+### 5. How do you approach balancing client-side and server-side logic when migrating from SSR-heavy apps to CSR or hybrid setups?